 Institute Activities and Advances

-Institute research focuses not only on the basic mechanisms of pregnancy loss, but also on the conditions that increase the likelihood of its occurrence.
+Institute research focuses not only on the basic mechanisms of pregnancy loss, but also on the conditions that increase the likelihood of its occurrence and the best treatment options.
+The NICHD also studies stillbirth, including its causes, its mechanisms, risk factors for the condition, and treatments and follow-up care for those who have experienced a stillbirth.
 Some of these activities are described below.

-Although some causes for miscarriage are known, such as preeclampsia/eclampsia and high blood pressure, polycystic ovary syndrome (PCOS), and uterine or cervical abnormalities, many causes of this type of pregnancy loss remain unknown.
+Although some causes for or contributors to miscarriage are known, such as chromosomal abnormalities and uterine or cervical abnormalities, many causes of pregnancy loss remain unknown.
 Some of the Institute’s activities related to understanding miscarriage include (but are not limited to) the following.

 - Institute research on preeclampsia and eclampsia has increased our understanding of the role of the angiotensin pathway and angiogenesis in the etiology of these conditions.
-Furthermore, the focus on the major angiotensin receptor, AT1R, and angiogenesis-related signaling molecules, such as placental growth factor and soluble fms-like tyrosine kinase 1 (sFlt1), has revealed novel opportunities for therapeutic interventions that could prevent pregnancy loss.1,2,3
+Furthermore, the focus on the major angiotensin receptor, AT1R, and angiogenesis-related signaling molecules, such as placental growth factor and soluble fms-like tyrosine kinase 1 (sFlt1), has revealed novel opportunities for therapeutic interventions that could prevent a loss later in pregnancy (i.e., stillbirth).1,2,3

-- Other Institute research focuses on understanding endometriosis and other conditions and factors affecting the endometrium, which can lead to implantation failures and recurrent pregnancy loss.
+- Other Institute research focuses on understanding conditions and factors affecting the endometrium, which can lead to implantation failures and recurrent pregnancy loss.

 - Maternal health issues, such as infection, nutrition, and high blood glucose, can affect pregnancy outcomes and thus are areas of active Institute research.
 Ongoing research includes: